-In order to manage the risk posed by shortfalls in futures contract settlement, ByBit operates what they call their “insurance fund".
+In order to manage the risk posed by shortfalls in futures contract settlement, Bybit operates what they call an "insurance fund".

-Essentially, this fund will be used in the case that a trader gets liquidated at level that is below their "bankruptcy price".
+Essentially, this fund will be used in the case that a trader gets liquidated at a level below their "bankruptcy price".
 The latter is the price at which the trader’s initial margin has been completely depleted.

-Without the fund there would be a shortfall whereby the counterparty to the trade would not be made whole.
-It is essentially an insurance policy that will protect traders in the case that ByBit is not able to liquidate the position at bankruptcy price or better.
+Without the fund, there would be a shortfall whereby the counterparty to the trade would not be made whole.
+It is essentially an insurance policy to protect traders in the case that Bybit cannot liquidate the position at bankruptcy price or better.

 These funds are replenished with the initial margin that liquidated traders have at the outset of their trade.
 The difference between the price at which the trader is liquidated and the bankruptcy price is how much will be sent to, or taken from, the insurance fund.

-Given that ByBit is a leveraged exchange, it means that they allow crypto margin trades.
-Traders will only have put up a small percentage of the initial position as collateral for their trades.
+Given that Bybit is a leveraged exchange, it means that they allow crypto margin trades.
+Traders will only have to put up a small percentage of the initial position as collateral for their trades.

-While ByBit does offer 100x leverage on their contracts, this is not constant.
+While Bybit does offer up to 100x leverage on their contracts, this is not constant.
 If you are a large trader and are entering sizable positions then they will bring down the leverage that you can achieve on your contract.

 This protects the exchange from the risk posed by large positions.
 Below is the table of the BTCUSD risk limits.
-You can find the ETHUSD risk limits on this page.
+You can find the ETHUSD, EOSUSD and XRPUSD risk limits on their Risk Limit Levels page.

 As you can see, the maintenance margin is constant at 0.5% for all contract sizes.
 However, for larger positions, they will increase the minimum initial margin requirement such that there is a much greater shortfall between the liquidation level and the bankruptcy level.

 Liquidation is what happens when you have nearly depleted your initial margin and the mark price hits the “liquidation price”.
-In this instance, the trader will be liquidated with the rest of their margin, if any, being sent the ByBit insurance fund.
+In this instance, the trader will be liquidated with the rest of their margin, if any, being sent to the Bybit insurance fund.

-While there are many traders who may be upset by a liquidation, it is an important risk management tool in a futures exchange.
-However, ByBit has a number of tools that will help traders avoid the risk of liquidation.
+While there are many traders who may be upset by a liquidation, it is an important risk management tool in a futures exchange and is a part of margin trading.
+However, Bybit has a number of tools that will help traders avoid the risk of liquidation.
 These include the following:

-- Dual Price Mechanism: In order to prevent the risk of market manipulation on the exchange, ByBit will use a dual price mechanism as the contract reference price.
+- Dual Price Mechanism: In order to prevent the risk of market manipulation on the exchange, Bybit uses a dual price mechanism as the contract reference price.
 This is composed of the "Mark Price" which triggers liquidation and the “Last Traded Price” which is used to calculate the price at which the position is closed.
-The former is a global Bitcoin price whereas the latter is the current ByBit market price.
+The former is a global Bitcoin price whereas the latter is the current Bybit market price.
 Using external pricing inputs reduces singular exchange manipulation.